jhparkastro/gpcal/README.rst

 - First M87 Event Horizon Telescope Results.
 VII.
 Polarization of the Ring `EHT Collaboration et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...910L..12E/abstract>`_
 - A Revised View of the Linear Polarization in the Subparsec Core of M87 at 7 mm `Park et al. 2021 <https://ui.adsabs.harvard.edu/abs/2021ApJ...922..180P/abstract>`_
 - Probing the Heart of Active Narrow-line Seyfert 1 Galaxies with VERA Wideband Polarimetry `Takamura et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023ApJ...952...47T/abstract>`_
+- First GMVA observations with the upgraded NOEMA facility: VLBI imaging of BL Lacertae in a flaring state `Kim et al. 2023 <https://ui.adsabs.harvard.edu/abs/2023A%26A...680L...3K/abstract>`_
+- Up around the bend: A multiwavelength view of the quasar 3C 345 `Roder et al. 2024 <https://ui.adsabs.harvard.edu/abs/2024A%26A...684A.211R/abstract>`_
+- Spectral and magnetic properties of the jet base in NGC 315 `Ricci et al. 2025 <https://ui.adsabs.harvard.edu/abs/2025A%26A...693A.172R/abstract>`_

 License
 -------